Jmacr0/react-social/README.md

 ```

 ## Project Description 📜
-The **ReviewMe** Application allows users to search for a review on different items.
-The user can search for a review by keyword, filter reviews by category, or show all reviews from newest to oldest:
+**ReviewMe** is fullstack application that allows users to create nad search for a review on different items.
+The user can search for a review by keyword, filter reviews by category, or show all reviews - from newest to oldest:

 * All
 * Keywords